ManhCuong0304/Music-Preference-Analysis/README.md

 -tlinh is the most relevant featured artist in the chart, with songs featuring her appearing 350 times in the weekly most-listened songs chart.

--The song that stayed in the Top 100 the longest is **Lối Nhỏ** by Đen.
+-The song that stayed in the Top 100 the longest is **Lối Nhỏ** by Đen with 252 appearances.
 It remained in the weekly chart for the entire years of 2021 and 2022, missing only 1 week in 2021 and 2023.
 However, in the latest year, it only stayed for 35 weeks.

 ### a.2.
 Overall Analysis Visualization 2